 - Do the proposed research projects that students could be imbedded in/exposed to provide opportunities for trainees to acquire state-of-the-art scientific knowledge, methods, and tools that are relevant to the goals of the training program?

-- An established collaboration (such as shared papers) and a letter from the sponsoring institution assuring support for the project and responsibility for the student’s work, or
+a.
+An established collaboration (such as shared papers) and a letter from the sponsoring institution assuring support for the project and responsibility for the student’s work,

 - Does the program provide appropriate inter- or multidisciplinary research training opportunities?

 - Are there planned activities and educational opportunities for the cohort of student trainees?

 - Is the proposed training program likely to ensure trainees will be prepared for research-intensive and/or research-related careers?

 - Does the program propose a rigorous evaluation plan to assess the quality and effectiveness of the training?
 Are effective mechanisms in place for obtaining feedback from current and former trainees?

 For subsequent awards, the peer review committee will consider the progress made in the last three-year funding period, including on the Recruitment Plan.
 Does the application describe the program's accomplishments over the past funding period(s)?
 Is the program achieving its training objectives?
 Has the program evaluated the quality and effectiveness of the training experience, and is there evidence that the evaluation outcomes and feedback from trainees have been acted upon?
 Are changes proposed that are likely to improve or strengthen the research training experience during the next project period?

 - How successful were past trainees in completing the program?